3 travelers attacked at San Francisco airport with sharp weapon

 The SFPD was not able to confirm the weapon used, but witnesses described it as an edged weapon resembling a machete.
 The SFPD currently believes the attack was a random and isolated incident, and the suspect did not appear to know the victims.

 All three of the injured passengers were treated for cuts and scrapes before continuing on their journeys.
-Yakel said there was no other impact to airport operations.
+Yakel said there was no other impact on airport operations.